 Might Might Flag player Eqipment – Equipment needed for flag players includes only molded rubber cleats and mouth pieces

-Each year as a service to NYO families NYO sponsors a day when good quality football equipment can be purchased at NYO.
-On July 22 Dicks Sporting Goods will provide 20% of purchases made by NYO families when using a coupon distributed by email by NYO.
-On July 28, 2018 from 10:00 AM to 2:00 PM staff will be available to sell and properly fit quality equipment in the NYO gym.
-If you own football equipment and are not sure whether it fits properly bring it and your child to NYO on July 28th and have it checked out
+On August 3rd and 4th Dicks Sporting Goods will provide 20% of purchases made by NYO families when using a coupon distributed by email by NYO.
+Also on August 3, 2019 from 10:00 AM to 2:00 PM NYO Families will have the opportunity to purchase and properly fit quality equipment in the NYO gym.
+If you own football equipment and are not sure whether it fits properly bring it and your child to NYO’s gym on August 3rd and have it evaluated.